-The Plan relates to the Port of Tilbury London Limited impounded, enclosed dock system, with three pairs of Lock Gates creating an immediate response.
+The Plan relates to the POTLL impounded, enclosed dock system only, with three pairs of Lock Gates creating an immediate response.
 The 'approach' to the lock (the Bell Mouth) and riverside berths, operated by POTLL, are covered under the Port of London Authority Oil Spill Contingency Plan.
-This plan now also includes the addition of Tilbury2.
-Tilbury2 has 3 river berths, two for RoRo vessels and another deep water berth for construction materials and aggregates.
-Tilbury2 has its own byelaws as covered in SI No.359 2019, under Schedule 7, also enforced by Tilbury Police.